Technical analysis with Bots

 Since technical analysis focuses on analyzing charts and price changes over time, it’s worth mentioning ticks and candles as those are key concepts in charting.

 Tick is the price of the underlying asset at a specific moment in time.
-Prices change every 1-2 seconds on Binary and Deriv platforms (on MT5 and Deriv X prices can change more frequently for Forex pairs).
+Prices change every 1-2 seconds on Deriv platforms (on MT5 and Deriv X prices can change more frequently for Forex pairs).

 Candle is a representation of a time period such as 1 minute, 2 minutes, 5 minutes, etc.